shu-htk/tip-dev/doc/ref/read.md

 - `nr:` set range of line number to read (1st line is begin from 1)

-### option with quotted argument by ""
+### option with quoted argument by ""

-- `fs:` field separater
+- `fs:` field separator

 ## file format

-data file is multi column text separated by field separater.
+data file is multi column text separated by field separator.
-The default field separater is a space character.
+The default field separator is a space character.

 in the case the number of column is M,